Black-capped chickadee: Description

 The black-capped chickadee has a black cap and "bib" with white cheeks.
-Its underparts are white with buff-colored flanks.
-Its back is unstreaked and greenish gray, and the tail and wings are slate gray.
+Its underparts are white with buff-coloured flanks.
+Its back is unstreaked and greenish grey, and the tail and wings are slate grey.
 It has a black beak and legs, and dark brown irises.
 Males and females are generally similar, although males have a larger bib.
 They can also be distinguished based on a combination of weight and tail length.
 Tarsus length does not significantly differentiate sexes.
 Males have a wing length of 63.5-67.5 mm, a tail length of 58-63 mm, a bill length of 8-9.5 mm, and a tarsus length of 16-17 mm.
 Females are on average slightly smaller, with a wing length of 60.5-66.5 mm, a tail length of 56.3-63 mm, a bill length of 9-9.5 mm, and a tarsus length of 16-17 mm.
 Both sexes weigh 10-14 g.
 Juveniles are visually similar to adults but with fluffier plumage.

 Although range can generally be used to separate them, the black-capped chickadee is very similar in appearance to the Carolina chickadee.
 The edges of the wings are somewhat paler than the Carolina chickadee, and the bib of the black-capped chickadee has a "messier" border than the Carolina chickadee.
 The most reliable way to distinguish the two species is by vocalizations.
 Black-capped chickadees have a slower, hoarser, two-part song, whereas Carolina chickadees have a three-part song.

 Black-capped chickadees are also somewhat similar to mountain chickadees and boreal chickadees.
 Mountain chickadees can be distinguished by a distinct white stripe above their eyes, and boreal chickadees have a brown cap as opposed to the black cap of the black-capped chickadee.